7mind/sick/README.md

 `JSON` is frequently used to store and transfer large amounts of data and these transfers tend to [grow over time](https://nee.lv/2021/02/28/How-I-cut-GTA-Online-loading-times-by-70/).
 Just imagine a typical `JSON` config file for a large enterprise product.

-The non-streaming nature of almost all the JSON parsers requires a lot of work to be done every time you need to deserialize your a huge chunk of `JSON` data: you need to read it from disk, parse it in memory into an AST representation, and, usually, map raw `JSON` tree to object instances.
+The non-streaming nature of almost all the JSON parsers requires a lot of work to be done every time you need to deserialize a huge chunk of `JSON` data: you need to read it from disk, parse it in memory into an AST representation, and, usually, map raw `JSON` tree to object instances.
 Even if you use token streams and know the type of your object ahead of time you still have to deal with the Type-2 grammar.

 This may be very inefficient and cause unnecessary delays and pauses.